publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 >         “(ii) whose eligibility for benefits is based upon an eligibility redetermination made pursuant to subparagraph (C).

 >     “(C) Within 90 days after the date of the enactment of this Act \[Mar.
-29, 1996\], the Commissioner of Social Security shall notify each individual who is eligible for supplemental security income benefits under title XVI of the Social Security Act \[this subchapter\] for the month in which this Act is enacted and whose eligibility for such benefits would terminate by reason of the amendments made by this subsection \[enacting [section 1383e of this title][/us/usc/t42/s1383e] and amending this section and sections 1382c, 1383, and 1383c of this title\].
+29, 1996\], the Commissioner of Social Security shall notify each individual who is eligible for supplemental security income benefits under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] for the month in which this Act is enacted and whose eligibility for such benefits would terminate by reason of the amendments made by this subsection \[enacting [section 1383e of this title][/us/usc/t42/s1383e] and amending this section and sections 1382c, 1383, and 1383c of this title\].
 If such an individual reapplies for supplemental security income benefits under title XVI of such Act (as amended by this Act) within 120 days after the date of the enactment of this Act, the Commissioner of Social Security shall, not later than January 1, 1997, complete the eligibility redetermination (including a new medical determination) with respect to such individual pursuant to the procedures of such title.

 >     “(D)

->      For purposes of this paragraph, an individual’s claim, with respect to supplemental security income benefits under title XVI of the Social Security Act \[this subchapter\] based on disability, which has been denied in whole before the date of the enactment of this Act \[Mar.
+>      For purposes of this paragraph, an individual’s claim, with respect to supplemental security income benefits under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] based on disability, which has been denied in whole before the date of the enactment of this Act \[Mar.
 29, 1996\], may not be considered to be finally adjudicated before such date if, on or after such date—

 >         “(i) there is pending a request for either administrative or judicial review with respect to such claim, or

 >         “(ii) there is pending, with respect to such claim, a readjudication by the Commissioner of Social Security pursuant to relief in a class action or implementation by the Commissioner of a court remand order.

->     “(E) Notwithstanding the provisions of this paragraph, with respect to any individual for whom the Commissioner does not perform the eligibility redetermination before the date prescribed in subparagraph (C), the Commissioner shall perform such eligibility redetermination in lieu of a continuing disability review whenever the Commissioner determines that the individual’s eligibility is subject to redetermination based on the preceding provisions of this paragraph, and the provisions of section 1614(a)(4) of the Social Security Act \[[section 1382c(a)(4) of this title][/us/usc/t42/s1382c/a/4]\] shall not apply to such redetermination.
+>     “(E) Notwithstanding the provisions of this paragraph, with respect to any individual for whom the Commissioner does not perform the eligibility redetermination before the date prescribed in subparagraph (C), the Commissioner shall perform such eligibility redetermination in lieu of a continuing disability review whenever the Commissioner determines that the individual’s eligibility is subject to redetermination based on the preceding provisions of this paragraph, and the provisions of section 1614(a)(4) of the Social Security Act \[[42 U.S.C.
+1382c(a)(4)][/us/usc/t42/s1382c/a/4]\] shall not apply to such redetermination.

->     “(F) For purposes of this paragraph, the phrase ‘supplemental security income benefits under title XVI of the Social Security Act’ includes supplementary payments pursuant to an agreement for Federal administration under section 1616(a) of the Social Security Act \[[section 1382e(a) of this title][/us/usc/t42/s1382e/a]\] and payments pursuant to an agreement entered into under [section 212(b) of Public Law 93–66][/us/pl/93/66/s212/b] \[set out below\].”
+>     “(F) For purposes of this paragraph, the phrase ‘supplemental security income benefits under title XVI of the Social Security Act’ includes supplementary payments pursuant to an agreement for Federal administration under section 1616(a) of the Social Security Act \[[42 U.S.C.
+1382e(a)][/us/usc/t42/s1382e/a]\] and payments pursuant to an agreement entered into under [section 212(b) of Public Law 93–66][/us/pl/93/66/s212/b] \[set out below\].”

     \[Amendment by [Pub.
 L. 105–33][/us/pl/105/33] to [section 105(b)(5) of Pub.
 L. 104–121][/us/pl/104/121/s105/b/5], set out above, effective as if included in the enactment of [section 105 of Pub.
 L. 104–121][/us/pl/104/121/s105], see [section 5528(c)(1) of Pub.
 L. 105–33][/us/pl/105/33/s5528/c/1], set out as an Effective Date of 1997 Amendment note under [section 903 of this title][/us/usc/t42/s903].\]